C2SM/git-course/advanced/Exercise_2_submodules.md

 > Modern Git refuses, by default, to let a submodule point at a plain filesystem path - a
 > protection against malicious repositories that try to make you clone something local and
 > sensitive.
 Real submodules point at `https://` or `git@` URLs, where this never comes up; ours
-> points at a path on disk, so allow it once:
+> points at a path on disk, so allow it once.
+The last section of this exercise undoes it again:
 > ```plaintext
 > git config --global protocol.file.allow always
 > ```